Simplii Financial: Awards

+Simplii had multiple products highlighted amongst the top in Canada in 2023.

+Ratehub awarded Simplii’s No Fee Chequing Account the distinction of “Best Chequing Account” for 2023 as part of its annual Personal Finance Awards.

+Meanwhile, American personal finance website NerdWallet named Simplii’s Cashback Visa credit card the “Best no-fee card overall,” and Fintech company Hardbacon recognized Simplii’s credit card as the “Best credit card for young adults in Canada.”

 Since being founded in 2017, Simplii Financial has captured the most digital-banking awards, and was one of the major winners across all Canadian financial institutions and banking brands in the 2022 Ipsos Financial Service Excellence Awards with three wins.

 The Ipsos Financial Service Excellence Awards included a win for Mobile Banking Excellence, fulfilling digital banking needs that became more pronounced in recent years.

 The full list of winning categories for Simplii Financial in 2022 were: